 Part 12: I Keep Finding Things!
 More Notes on Riley's Escapes

-On the left is a picture of a corner in my house, filled with my father's papers I've been organizing.
-Thanks to the popularity of the Hidden Brain episode, I was reunited with my father's boxes, which held these notes about his life.
+Above is a picture of a corner in my house, filled with my father's papers I've been organizing.
+Thanks to the popularity of the Hidden Brain episode, I was reunited with my father's stuff, which held these notes about his life.
 Sometimes, I find a page that was stuck behind another page, and the one I just found is handwritten.
 Here, Riley is recounting his escapes from the "school" or what he calls in his notes, the reformatory.
 On this page, Riley writes:

 Escaped---Caught on railroad track.